chungoid/kalipyfi/README.md

     Interfaces: Lists of available network interfaces.
     Presets: Predefined scan profiles with descriptive names and CLI options.
-    Additional Options: Extra settings that control the behavior of each tool.
+    Additional Options: Extra settings that control the behavior of each tool. (e.g. wpasec-key in 'tools/hcxtool/configs/config.yaml' enabling upload/download via api request)

 ### defaults.yaml

 The defaults.yaml file provides baseline CLI argument values.
 Its primary role is to support the "create new scan profile" functionality within the submenus:

-    It acts as a fallback when a setting is not specified in config.yaml.
+    It provides the current set of available cli args for any given tool so users can create custom config presets from a command builder via submenu prompts.
-    Defaults (such as booleans or empty strings) prompt the user to enter a value if needed.
+    For each available arg the user is prompted to choose from T/F for empty values (represent booleans) or prompted to enter a string for "" values.
-    Updating defaults.yaml reflects any changes in the underlying CLI options without modifying each tool’s configuration.
+    Updating a tools defaults.yaml to reflect any changes in the underlying CLI options allows quick updates without modifying a tool’s code.

 # Extending Kalipyfi (Plugin Development)